obarthel/dhcp-client/README.md

 This is a tool for detecting **rogue DHCP servers** in the local network, such as you might accidentally unleash when you start a virtual machine on your development machine or when you set up a new server in your network.

 `find-dhcp-servers` works by sending a DHCP "discover" message, waits for DHCP server responses to trickle in and collects these responses.
-The responses can be printed or you can use `find-dhcp-servers` in shell scripts to notify you if more than one DHCP server was found.
+The responses can be printed or you can use `find-dhcp-servers` in shell scripts to notify you if more than one DHCP server was found (the "extra" servers being the rogues).

 `find-dhcp-servers` was tested successfully on Linux, FreeBSD and Mac OS X systems.